nzakas/understandinges6/manuscript/06-Iterators-And-Generators.md

 ### Delegating Generators

 In some cases it may be useful to combine the values from two iterators into one.
 Using generators, it's possible to delegate to another generator using a special form of `yield` with a star (`*`).
-As with generation definitions, it doesn't matter where the star appears so as long as it is between the keyword `yield` and the generator function name.
+As with generator definitions, it doesn't matter where the star appears so as long as it is between the keyword `yield` and the generator function name.
 Here's an example:

 ```js
 function *createNumberIterator() {